dhinojosa/java_virtual_thread_structured_concurrency_workshop/README.md

 ## 💡 Using Codespaces for This Workshop

-We recommend GitHub Codespaces (4-core, 16 GB) to run Kafka, Java, and Docker together.
+We recommend GitHub Codespaces (4-core, 16 GB) to run Java, and Docker together.
 This is already configured for you.

 **You do NOT need a credit card**.